Muzammal-Naseer/SAT/README.md

 2) [Evaluate SAT against restricted attack (PGD, CW, FGSM, MIFGSM)](#Evaluate-SAT-against-restricted-attack )
 3) [Evaluate SAT against Common Corruptions](#Evaluate-SAT-against-Common-Corruptions)

+## Contributions
+1. We propose to set-up priors in the form of fooling target samples during adversarial training and propose a multi-task objective for adversary creation that seeks to fool the model in terms of image style, visual content as well as the decision boundary for the true class.
+Based on a high-strength perturbation, we develop a margin-maximizing (contrastive) adversarial training procedure that maps perturbed image close to clean one and maximally separates it from the target image used to craft the adversary.
+2. Compared to conventional adversarial training, our approach does not cause a drop in clean accuracy, and performs well against the real-world common image corruptions.
+We further demonstrate robustness and generalization capabilities of the proposed training regime when the underlying data distribution shifts.

 ## Pretrained SAT